Where was How to Train Your Dragon filmed? The real Isle of Berk

 Welcome to the Isle of Berk and our spoiler-free guide to all the filming locations of How to Train Your Dragon.
 The locations are listed in the order of their appearance in the film.

-Where was How to Train Your Dragon filmed?
+The Berk Island in How to Train Your Dragon

 In the Isle of Berk landscape, the dragon-crest silhouette of Tindhólmur stands out, a rocky islet with five sharp peaks.